khulnasoft-lab/design.khulnasoft.com/contents/components/banner.md

 - If you need to communicate that a feature hasn't been configured or used, consider using an [empty state](https://design.gitlab.com/regions/empty-states) instead.
 - If you're giving tips and hints for an existing or established feature, consider the [tip alert variant](/components/alert#variants) instead.
 - If you need to communicate system status, consider using an [alert](/components/alert) instead.
+- If a user can't take immediate action, activate a feature, or benefit from the content, then the banner shouldn't be displayed.

 ### Variants